MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 # P4_DroneProject
 This guide is for the Jetson Nano - ubuntu 20.04 image.
 Written 03-2024.

+The goal of this project is to control a drone with an onboard computer.
+In this case the Jetson Nano.

 The Flight controller being used is a PX4 Orange cube.

 For this step-by-step guide to work, you need to make sure your respective flight controller support PX4-ROS 2/DDS Bridge.
 One way to check this, is if the setting UXRCE_DDS_CFG can be found and set to TELEM2 - Using Qgroundcontrol.